RaulPPelaez/spreadinterp/docs/source/index.rst

    \int_V \delta_a(\boldsymbol{x} - \boldsymbol{x}_i) d\boldsymbol{x} = 1

-Currently, :math:`\delta_a` is chosen as a 3-point Peskin kernel, defined as:
+Currently, :math:`\delta_a` can chosen as a Gaussian or a 3-point Peskin kernel, defined as:

 .. math::